Mountain Mike's Pizza

 Mountain Mike's Pizza is a chain of franchise pizzerias mainly along the West Coast of the United States, primarily in Northern California.
-They have additional locations in Arizona, Colorado, Nevada, Oregon, Utah, Texas, Washington and Idaho.
+They have additional locations in Arizona, Colorado, Nevada, Oregon, Utah, Texas, Washington, Wisconsin, and Idaho.
 The restaurants offer other items, such as chicken wings, garlic sticks, dessert pizzas, as well as a lunch buffet and salad bar.

 They also have locations in Southern California, including Los Angeles, Inland Empire and Orange County and five locations in San Diego.
 As of November 10, 2023, Mountain Mike's has 300 locations in 10 States.